 Developing methods of class for other classes to use, that is interface.
-Interfaces should not change time by time.
-Because that is what the other classes know about this class.
+Interfaces should not be changed time by time.
+Because that is knowledge which the other classes know about this class.
 Those are also connections.

 Separating interface from implementation equals separating what rarely change from what change regularly.
 Interfaces should be same.
+But implementation is not.
 In other words, the knowledge that other classes know about class A should be same.
 Not exact same but at least those are not changed.
 Regarding to Open/Close principle we close for changing and open for expanding.
 Changing and expanding are different.

 For example, we have Watch class like below.

 class Watch def show_time end private def show_numbers end def show_timekeeper end end